BlaneWins/Monkana/README.md

 ## Roadmap

 - [x] Create a scraped dictionary of Pokémon names in English and Japanese
+- [ ] Persist the dictionary to a database
 - [ ] Create a function that takes in a Pokémon name in English and outputs the Japanese name
 - [ ] Automatically copy the Japanese name to the clipboard
 - [ ] Package the function into a Google Chrome extension
 - [ ] Add support for sealed Japanese products (i.e. booster packs, booster boxes, etc.)
+- [ ] Add Pokemon sprites from the same Bulbapedia page to the dictionary and display them in the extension